antononcube/Raku-WWW-OpenAI/README.md

 ```
 # [{finish_reason => stop, index => 0, logprobs => (Any), text =>
 #
-# Roger Rabbit is a fictional character created by Disney.
-He is not a real person and does not exist in the physical world.}]
+# Roger Rabbit is a fictional character created by Disney and Amblin Entertainment.
+He does not exist in real life.}]
 ```

 Another one using Bulgarian: